soulflyer/image-search/README.md

     (eq images meta-data-field value)

 filters "images" selecting all where the contents of the metadata field match "value".
 Most of them only make sense with numbers.
-Numbers will be cleaned up, ie 1/100 will be read as 100 and any leading or trailing text will be removed. eq can also be used with strings, although the in might be a better choice.
+Numbers will be cleaned up, ie 1/100 will be read as 100 and any leading or trailing text will be removed. eq can also be used with strings, although the in function might be a better choice.

 ### in